samuelruizperez/crepas/docs/output.md

 ### Alignment

 The pipeline has been written in a way where all the files generated downstream of the alignment are placed in the same directory as specified by `--aligner` e.g. if `--aligner bwa` is specified then all the downstream results will be placed in the `bwa/` directory.
 This helps with organising the directory structure and more importantly, allows the end-user to get the results from multiple aligners by simply re-running the pipeline with a different `--aligner` option along the `-resume` parameter.
 It also means that results won't be overwritten when resuming the pipeline and can be used for benchmarking between alignment algorithms if required.
-Thus, `<ALIGNER>` in the directory structure below corresponds to the aligner set when running the pipeline.
+Thus, `<aligner>` in the directory structure below corresponds to the aligner set when running the pipeline.

 <details markdown="1">
     <summary>Output files</summary>

-- `<ALIGNER>/library/`
+- `<aligner>/library/`
   - `*.bam`: The files resulting from the alignment of individual libraries are not saved by default so this directory will not be present in your results.
 You can override this behaviour with the use of the `--save_align_intermeds` flag in which case it will contain the coordinate sorted alignment files in [`*.bam`](https://samtools.github.io/hts-specs/SAMv1.pdf) format.
-- `<ALIGNER>/library/samtools_stats/`
-  - SAMtools `<SAMPLE>.sorted.bam.flagstat`, `<SAMPLE>.sorted.bam.idxstats` and `<SAMPLE>.sorted.bam.stats` files generated from the alignment files.
+  - `<sample>.sorted.bam.flagstat`, `<sample>.sorted.bam.idxstats` and `<sample>.sorted.bam.stats` are the SAMtools stat files generated from the alignment files.

+> [!NOTE]
-> **NB:** File names in the resulting directory (i.e. `<ALIGNER>/library/`) will have the '`.Lb.`' suffix.
+> File names in the resulting directory (i.e. `<aligner>/library/`) will have the '`.Lb.`' suffix.

 </details>

 Adapter-trimmed reads are mapped to the reference assembly using the aligner set by the `--aligner` parameter.
-Available aligners are [BWA](http://bio-bwa.sourceforge.net/bwa.shtml) (default), [Bowtie 2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml), [Chromap](https://github.com/haowenz/chromap) and [STAR](https://github.com/alexdobin/STAR).
+Available aligners are [BWA](http://bio-bwa.sourceforge.net/bwa.shtml), [Bowtie 2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml), [Chromap](https://github.com/haowenz/chromap) (default) and [STAR](https://github.com/alexdobin/STAR).
 A genome index is required to run any of this aligners so if this is not provided explicitly using the corresponding parameter (e.g. `--bwa_index`), then it will be created automatically from the genome fasta input.
 The index creation process can take a while for larger genomes so it is possible to use the `--save_reference` parameter to save the indices for future pipeline runs, reducing processing times.

 ![MultiQC - SAMtools stats plot](images/mqc_samtools_stats_plot.png)

-> **NB:** Currently, paired-end files produced by `Chromap` are excluded from downstream analysis due to [this](https://github.com/nf-core/chipseq/issues/291) issue.
-Single-end files are processed normally.

 #### Unmapped reads